spchal/hacklu2018/pysim/README.md

 pySim-prog is a small command line utility written in python, which is used for programming various programmable SIM/USIM cards.

 Most of the content here is mainly from [1].
-Take a look at thw wifi for more info.
+Take a look at thw wiki for more info.

 pySim-prog is a small command line utility written in python, which is used for programming various programmable SIM/USIM cards.